city41/mate-i3-applet/README.md

 ## Features
 1. shows all workspaces in a similar fashion as i3bar
 2. urgent workspaces highlight same as i3bar
+3. shows modes such as "resize"
-3. clicking a workspace goes to that workspace
+4. clicking a workspace goes to that workspace
-4. uses the same colors as your i3bar in your i3 config (see below)
+5. uses the same colors as your i3bar in your i3 config (see below)
-5. robust, reconnects if i3 relaunches
+6. robust, reconnects if i3 relaunches

 ## Tested On